 I know you’re thinking to yourself, ‘but I’m a good multi-tasker!’
 You’re not, even if you’re good relative to other humans.

-Humans just don’t multi-task well, we aren’t machines.
+All human beings don’t multi-task well, we aren’t machines.
 The more conscious effort and decision making we have to do in a day, the less we want to.
-Then the poorer decisions we usually end up making.
+The less we’re capable of.
+The worse decisions we end up making.

 The less decision making you have to do in a day, the better your decisions end up being.
 The less fighting and wrangling with the elephant you have to do in a day, the happier you’ll be.

-The more things you can make automatic in the long-run, the less decisions you have to make, the more the elephant can walk the path you want it to, without too much conscious thought.
+The more things you can make automatic in the long-run, the fewer decisions you have to make.
+Then the more the elephant can walk the path you want it to, without too much conscious thought.

 How to Control the Elephant

 Since we can only consciously focus on one thing at a time, the moment we divert our attention from kids, to work and the stresses of modern life; It’s hard to keep the elephant on the weight loss path.